Chess problem: Solving tournaments

 Solving tournaments also fall into two main types.
 In tourneys conducted by correspondence, the participants send their entries by post or e-mail.
 These are often run on similar terms to informal composition tourneys; indeed, the same problems which are entries in the informal composition tourney are often also set in the solving tourney.
 It is impossible to eliminate the use of computers in such tournaments, though some problems, such as those with particularly long solutions, will not be well-suited to solution by computer.

 Other solving tourneys are held with all participants present at a particular time and place.
 They have only a limited amount of time to solve the problems, and the use of any solving aid other than a chess set is prohibited.
 The most notable tournament of this type is the World Chess Solving Championship, organised by the PCCC.

 In both types of tourney, each problem is worth a specified number of points, often with bonus points for finding cooks or correctly claiming no solution.
 Incomplete solutions are awarded an appropriate proportion of the points available.
 The solver amassing the most points is the winner.

 Titles

-Just as in over-the-board play, the titles International Grandmaster, International Master and FIDE Master are awarded by FIDE via the Permanent Commission of the FIDE for Chess Compositions (PCCC) for especially distinguished problem and study composers and solvers (unlike over-the-board chess, however, there have not been any women-only equivalents to these titles in problem chess).
+Just as in over-the-board play, the titles Grandmaster, International Master and FIDE Master are awarded by FIDE via the Permanent Commission of the FIDE for Chess Compositions (PCCC) for especially distinguished problem and study composers and solvers (unlike over-the-board chess, however, there have not been any women-only equivalents to these titles in problem chess).